smithajo/smithajo/README.md

 ### Can be cute and hungry at the same time 😋
 *New to a lot of things.
 Hope to do more fun filled and interesting stuff.*

-- 🌱 I’m currently learning R Language
+- 🌱 I’m currently learning lots
 - 🤔 I’m looking for help with Machine Learning

-- 👾 Skills: PYTHON/C/HTML / CSS/R
+- 👾 Skills: PYTHON/C/HTML / CSS

 📫 You can reach out to me on: